smekisen/mkvdefault/README.md

 # mkvdefault

-change default sub and audio track for multiple mkv files at the same time
+script to change default sub and audio track for multiple mkv files at the same time

 very jank very scuffed